-A: Registering and maintaining your information with Entergy will ensure you: Keep your contact information current so you never miss important information Can access to invoice and payment status information as soon as you need it
+A: Registering and maintaining your information with Entergy will ensure you: Keep your contact information current so you never miss important information and can access invoice and payment status information as soon as you need it.

 Q: How do I know if I am a Diverse Supplier?